 Complaints procedure

-If you have any queries, comments or need to discuss any matters concerning your child, please feel free to speak to our Business Manager, or any other member of staff.
+If you have any queries, comments or need to discuss any matters concerning your child, please feel free to speak to our School Business Leader, or any other member of staff.

 A full copy of our Silsden Primary School Complaints Policy is available on request.